Palazzo Zorzi Bon: Architecture

 The palace has four levels.
 Squeezed between Palazzo Zorzi Galeoni, with which it was once communicating, and the Palazzo Grimani di Santa Maria Formosa, the Palazzo Zorzi Bon boasts a 14th-century Gothic architecture which, although modified by Renaissance interventions, still retains a pentafora on the noble floor, surmounted by a quadrifora on the attic floor.
 These windows are each flanked by two pairs of monoforas.

 All windows of the noble floor have projecting balconies.
 On the mezzanine below, the window structure is repeated, albeit with small, rectangular windows.
-On the ground floor, there are two arched portals to the water, shifted from the center to the left, with a small oval window between them.
+On the ground floor, there are two arched portals to the water, shifted from the centre to the left, with a small oval window between them.
 To the right of the right portal is the third portal to the water, which was bricked up.
 The entire facade is made of exposed brickwork; the frames of the openings and the balconies are made of Istrian stone.